 To answer these questions and expose the inner workings of the ransomware economy, our research team at Google, in partnership with NYU, UCSD and Chainanalysis, has developed a new methodology and a set of technologies to trace bitcoin ransom payments at scale.
 Over the last 12 months or so we have applied it to hundreds of thousands of ransomware binaries from over 30 ransomware families.
 This large-scale tracing has enabled us to build up a precise picture of the ransomware economy and identify the key ransomware groups.

 This series of three blog posts summarizes the key findings of our large-scale study.
 By the end of the series you will have a clear understanding of how the ransomsphere is structured and who its kingpins are.

 This blog post, the first in the series, explains the methodology and techniques we developed to trace ransomware payments end-to-end.
-The next post will discuss the key insights we garnered about the ransomware ecosystem as a whole.
-The last post will take a detailed look at some of the major ransomware players and analyze what made them successful.
+The next post discusses the key insights we garnered about the ransomware ecosystem as a whole.
+The final post takes a detailed look at some of the major ransomware players and analyzes what made them successful.